eldorabdukhamidov/Face-Generation-using-DCGAN/README.md

 - **Pickle** - the standard way of serializing objects in Python.

 ## Download Datasets
 Download [CelebFaces Attributes Dataset (CelebA)](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be7eb6f_processed-celeba-small/processed-celeba-small.zip).
-This is a zip file that you'll need to extract in the home directory of this notebook for further loading and processing.
+Extract the file in the home directory of this notebook for further loading and processing.
 After extracting the data, you should be left with a directory of data *processed_celeba_small/*

 ## Instruction